Luis Galarreta: Congressman

 In the 2006 election, he was elected to Congress for the 2006–2011 term for the same group.
 When the UN broke in 2008, Galarreta decided to stay on the National Unity bench, now congruent with the Christian People's Party (PPC).
-Consequently, he left the RN and later he was a member of the Political Commission of the PPC.
+Consequently, he left the RN, and later, he was a member of the Political Commission of the PPC.
 In the 2011 election, he was re-elected for another five-year term on the ticket of the Alliance for the Great Change, to which the Christian democrats now belong.
+He left the Christian People's Party in 2015 and joined the Fujimorist Popular Force.

 He was Third Vice President of the Congress during the 2015-2016 annual term under the leadership of Luis Iberico.

-Five years later in the 2016 election, he was re-elected for the 2016–2021 term this time, on the ticket of the Fujimorist Popular Force of Keiko Fujimori however, his term was cut short following to the dissolution of the Congress by President Martín Vizcarra in 2019 and served as a member of the Permanent Assembly until 16 March 2020, the date when the new Congress was sworn in.
+Five years later, in the 2016 election, he was re-elected for the 2016–2021 term this time, on the ticket of the Fujimorist Popular Force of Keiko Fujimori; however, his term was cut short following to the dissolution of the Congress by President Martín Vizcarra in 2019 and served as a member of the Permanent Assembly until 16 March 2020, the date when the new Congress was sworn in.

 He was the President of the Congress for the 2017-2018 annual term.
 His election as President of the Congress generated controversy since it would make him the first President of Congress with a disability.
-He briefly served as the President of Peru in 2018, following the resignation of Pedro Pablo Kuczynski.
-He left the Christian People's Party in 2015 and joined the Fujimorist Popular Force.